Sequence to Sequence Reward Modeling: Improving RLHF by Language Feedback: Methods

 \subsection{Reward Modeling as Sequence MLE}

 The seq2scalar RM maps concatenated prompt and response pairs, denoted as $\bm{x},\bm{y^l}$ and $\bm{x},\bm{y^w}$, to distinct points in a scalar space.
 This makes it difficult for the token-level differences between responses to be distinguished in the scalar output.
 To enhance RM's ability to discern fine-grained differences in responses, we propose augmenting this mapping from a scalar to a language space.
 Specifically, we extend the learning process from binary MLE in Equation \ref{eq: rm-base} to SFT, a sequence MLE approach.
 This extension transforms the learning objective from scalar classification to sequence generation, achieving a higher distinction of responses, as shown in Equation \ref{eq: seqrm}.
-Similar approaches have also been applied by \citet{ji2024aligner} to make LLM aligners.
+Similar approaches have also been applied by \citet{aligner} to make LLM aligners, which is an LLM designed to refine the output of preceding ones.

 In this framework, when the input response is rejected, the seq2seq RM maps it to the chosen one, namely \textit{Correction Mapping}.
 Conversely, if the input is chosen, seq2seq RM performs an identity mapping, leaving the response unchanged, \textit{i.e., Identity Mapping}.